 Designating Your General (Regular Buffalo) Campaign Pledge

-SEFA - State Employees Federated Appeal (NYS Employees) and CFC - Combined Federal Campaign (Federal Government Employees) agency name, number, and annual eligibility are NOT interrelated or interchangeable to any content on this page or agency list, as application requirements, acceptance, and policies are entirely separate from the General Campaign.
-Both SEFA and CFC prohibit designating to an organization not currently shown on their directory lists.
-Please see those campaign directories for agency, number selection, and information.
+SEFA - State Employees Federated Appeal (employees paid by NYS) agency name, number, and annual eligibility are NOT interrelated or interchangeable to any content on this page or agency list, as application requirements, acceptance, and policies are separate from the United Way General Campaign.
+Please see the current SEFA directory for agency eligibility, number selection, and information.

-CHARITABLE CONTRIBUTIONS: Charities that receive contributions through United Way (including SEFA and CFC) donor designations do NOT issue tax receipts.
-Please retain your pledge form or confirmation, and in addition, your acknowledgement/thank you letter that the United Way (SEFA) may send to you for your gift.
-For information regarding tax deductions and your United Way or SEFA contribution, please contact your tax preparer.
-Helpful IRS information could include IRS Publication 526 or IRS Publication 1771
+Charitable Contributions: For privacy reasons, we do not release donor contact information to benefiting charities.
+Charities that receive contributions through United Way donors do not issue tax receipts.
+Please retain your pledge form or pledge confirmation, and in addition, your acknowledgment/thank you letter, and/or tax receipt that the United Way may send to you for your gift.
+For information regarding tax deductions and your contribution, please contact your tax preparer.
+In addition, helpful IRS information may be found in IRS Publication 526 or IRS Publication 1771.

 A helpful tool to search for tax-exempt organizations can also be found on the IRS website: https://apps.irs.gov/app/eos/